mtchms/SyntheticForge/README.md

 <h4 align="center"> One Your Prompt - Hours of Autonomous Operations for Synthetic Forge Agents.
 Flexible, no-code configuration of agent pipelines. </h4>

 <div align="center">
 ## ***LLMs integration:***
 ***SyntheticForge*** supports all ***API providers*** and ***local-based*** models.

 This tool can synthesize and evaluate text data and do it with existing ones.
-This tool can synthesize and evaluate text data and do it with existing ones.
-This tool can synthesize and evaluate text data and do it with existing ones.
-This tool can synthesize and evaluate text data and do it with existing ones.
-This tool can synthesize and evaluate text data and do it with existing ones.
-This tool can synthesize and evaluate text data and do it with existing ones.